MANAGEMENT DISCUSSIONS AND ANALYSIS

 RESPONSE TO THE AUDITOR'S BASIS OF QUALIFIED OPINION:

-As regards the basis of their qualified opinion mentioned in para (v) and (vi) of theirreport dt. mentioned herein above your directors wish to state as under:
+As regards Auditors' basis of qualified opinion mentioned in para 3 (4) of the reportdated 9.7.2021 we wish to state under:

 TRANSACTIONS WITH RELATED PARTIES

 Detailed information is provided with respect to the list of Related Parties under NoteNo.
 41 of the Notes on Accounts and with respect to transactions with related partiesdetails are given under Note No. 41 of the Notes on Accounts in the format Form AOC-2which forms part of this report in Annexure -2.

 SECRETARIAL AUDIT REPORT

 Mrs. Aishwaiya the Practising Company Secretary is the secretarial auditor of thecompany for the year under review and her report is attached with this in the format FormMR-3 which forms part of this report in Annexure -3.
 With respect to the observation ofSecretarial Auditor in her report we wish to state that the company is taking allinitiatives to find appropriate solution improvise the related party transaction policiesand by updating the website.

 ADEQUACY OF INTERNAL CONTROL